 Steve E. Krognes served as Chief Financial Officer and Treasurer of Denali Therapeutics from October 2015 until April 30, 2022; on May 1, 2022 he was appointed to the board of directors.
 Mr. Krognes joined Denali from Genentech, where he served as Chief Financial Officer and a member of the Executive Committee from April 2009 to September 2015.
 Mr. Krognes also oversaw Genentech's Site Services organization between 2011 and 2015, and Genentech's IT organization between 2009 and 2011.
 He chaired the Genentech Access to Care Foundation between 2009 and 2015.
 From January 2004 to April 2009, Mr. Krognes served as Head of Mergers & Acquisitions and a member of the Finance Executive Committee at Roche, a Swiss biotechnology company.
 From July 2002 to December 2003, Mr. Krognes served as Director of M&A at Danske Bank based in Norway.
-Mr. Krognes currently serves as a director at Guardant Health, Gritstone bio, Inc. and Argenx SE, and previously served on the board at Corvus Pharmaceuticals, Inc. Mr. Krognes served as a board member of the California Life Science Association between 2010 and 2015 and California Academy of Sciences from 2014 to 2018.
+Mr. Krognes currently serves on the boards of directors of public companies Guardant Health, Gritstone bio, Inc. and Argenx SE, and previously served on the boards of Corvus Pharmaceuticals, Inc and RLS Global AB.
+Mr. Krognes also served as a board member of the California Life Science Association from 2010 to 2015 and California Academy of Sciences from 2014 to 2018.
 He received his M.B.A. from Harvard Business School and his B.S. in Economics from The Wharton School of the University of Pennsylvania.